kinbiko/mentoring/students/jstonham/README.md

 ## Compilers and Transpilers

-Compilers are programs that take source code written in one language and produce an executable output file in another language.
+Compilers are programs that take source code written in one language and produce an executable output file in machine code (usually, Java is a notable exception).

 Transpilers take a source code file and convert it to a source code file in another language or a different version of the same language.
-The output will not be executable until it goes through a compiler.
+The output will not be executable until it goes through a compiler or interpreter.

 Transpilers are also called source-to-source compilers.

 ## Model-View-Controller (MVC) Framework